snalyami/Isharah_CSLR/docs/index.md

 ## 🧾 About

 **Isharah** is a large-scale dataset for Continuous Saudi Sign Language (SSL) recognition and translation.
-It features over 30,000 video samples signed by deaf and hearing-impaired individuals across diverse settings in Saudi Arabia.
+It features over 30,000 video samples signed by deaf and hearing-impaired individuals captured using smartphones across diverse settings.
 The dataset supports both **Continuous Sign Language Recognition (CSLR)** and **Sign Language Translation (SLT)** tasks.

 It includes:
 - Sentence-level **gloss annotations**
 - Corresponding **Arabic translations**
-- Diverse signer representation (gender, clothing, recording setup)
 - Three benchmark subsets: **Isharah-500**, **Isharah-1000**, and **Isharah-2000**

 ---